lfoppiano/supercon/README.md

 SuperCon 2 is the quantitative database of superconductors materials and properties, created automatically using [grobid-superconductors](https://github.com/lfoppiano/grobid-superconductors) on a set of 37000 from arXiv.

 ## Releasees
+The latest version is v1.0

+### v1.0
-The latest version was extracted on the 2022/12/03 and contains about 40000 records.
+The latest version is v1.0 and it was extracted on the 2022/12/03 and contains about 40000 records.
 - `supercon2_v22.12.03.csv` contains the superconductors records.
 For more information, see the [field list](#field-list), below.
 - `supercon2_1203_papers.csv` contains the list of doi, title, authors for each paper.
 The data was automatically extracted with [Grobid](https://github.com/kermitt2/grobid) and consolidated using [biblio-glutton](https://github.com/kermitt2/biblio-glutton)